 - 6.29 Bakewell is a thriving centre which experiences high footfall levels, much of which is driven by tourism.
-Some locals consider that this imbalance is a particular weakness of the town. - 6.30 In general the centre is accessible despite not having a bus or train station and is also pedestrian friendly.
-The centre has a low vacancy rate which indicates that the centre is healthy.
-The centre is also of high environmental quality and appears to have low crime levels. - 6.31 The centre has a high percentage of A1 comparison units in addition to a high number of cafes/tea rooms which increases dwell times within the centre.
+Some locals consider, and this study and independently commissioned studies to some extent support the assertion that the impact of tourism on the retail mix creates an imbalance that represents a particular weakness of the town. - 6.30 In general, the centre is accessible despite not having a bus or train station and is also pedestrian friendly.
+The centre has a low vacancy rate, which indicates that the centre is healthy.
+The centre is also of high environmental quality and appears to have low crime levels. - 6.31 The centre has a high percentage of A1 comparison units, in addition to a high number of cafes/tea rooms which increases dwell times within the centre.
 Overall, the centre is considered to be healthy although there is perhaps too much of a focus on servicing tourists need rather than local need.